dreikanter/ruby-bookmarks/README.md

 ### Logging

-- [MonoLogger](https://github.com/steveklabnik/mono_logger) — a lock-free logger for Ruby 2.0.
 - [Yell](https://github.com/rudionrails/yell) — Your Extensible Logging Library, a comprehensive logging replacement for Ruby.
 - [Fluentd](https://github.com/fluent/fluentd) — an open source data collector designed for processing data streams, which instantly enables you to have Log Management, Big Data Analytics, etc.
 - [mongodb_logger](https://github.com/le0pard/mongodb_logger) — an alternative logger for Rails or Rack based app, which log all requests of you application into MongoDB database (allow to store and search any information from logs; web panel allow filter logs, build graphs using MapReduce by information from logs).
 - [Hatchet](https://github.com/gshutler/hatchet) — logging library that provides the ability to add class/module specific filters.
-- [Whoops](http://whoopsapp.com) — a free, self-hosted tool for logging application events like errors or background worker completion (uses Rails for web frontend and MongoDB).
 - [logstasher](https://github.com/shadabahmed/logstasher) Awesome rails logs
 - [Rails Pretty logger](https://github.com/kekik/rails-pretty-logger/) Check and search logs from dashboard, use hightlight to spot easily, add hourly rotation if needed.